MasterOfMastersDestoyerOfWorlds/Ixdar/README.md

 After every Main Loop Cycle every <b>Virtual Point</b> should either be part of a new <b>Knot</b>, a new <b>Run</b>, or have no matches yet.
 After this should roughly halve the number of VPs every cycle and leave us with one large <b>Knot</b> ready to be cut up.

-For example here is Djibouti's unvisited list after one cycle (See [Appendix A](#appendix-a) for the full Sorted Segment List):
+For example here is Djibouti's unvisited list after one cycle (See [Appendix A](#appendix-a) for the full Sorted Segment List, I recommend doing this part by hand to start understanding how the matching works):

     unvisited:[
       Run[0 1 ],